Rural Broadband Internet

 Installing fiber is easiest when there is a private road system and there is an easement along the road system for utilities.
 An example easement might be 30 feet wide, ie 15 feet each side of the road center line.
 When installing fiber it is best to be as close as possible to the outer edge of the easement so that any future road work does not damage the fiber.
 It is important too that it does not interfere with road drainage.
 Drainage ditches get "dredged" to clear debris etc and you don't want this to hurt the fiber.
 Start by measuring 15' from the center of the road and marking a line at eg 14'6" for the shallow ditch that will take the tray conduit.

 Put the splitters in small plastic conduit boxes.
 Conduit with a 1/4" wide cut slot mechanically protects the fiber cable with the ability to retrofit cable fiber.
 It does not keep water out, but fiber is not harmed by water.
+Flashing tape can be used over the slot to keep mud, water, and debris out.
+The slot needs to be through the splitter boxes too.
 Cutting regular PVC electrical conduit is the least expensive way to implement what I call "tray conduit".

 You need to use optical couplers to connect to the pigtails from the splitter.